ant-wireless/Android_ANTRadioService/README.md

 * Fix service to be visible on Play Store for phones without bluetooth again
 * Fix null pointer crash in ChannelCloseController.onChannelMessage() when adapter changes state
 * Fix burst function to return earlier when channel drops to search instead of waiting the full search timeout period
+* Fix required and desired capabilities to work again when requesting channels (was broken since 4.4.0)

 <b><u>Android_ANTRadioService_4-6-0 (Changes since 4.5.0.RC3) - 5 Aug 2014:</u></b>